pedro-abundio-wang/deep-learning/docs/notes/sequence-models.md

 ### Deep RNNs

 - In a lot of cases the standard one layer RNNs will solve your problem.
 But in some problems its useful to stack some RNN layers to make a deeper network.
-- For example, a deep RNN with 3 layers would look like this:
+- For example, a deep RNN with three layers would look like this:
 {% include image.html image="notes/sequence-models/25.png" %}
 - In feed-forward deep nets, there could be 100 or even 200 layers.
-In deep RNNs stacking 3 layers is already considered deep and expensive to train.
+In deep RNNs stacking three layers is already considered deep and expensive to train.
 - In some cases you might see some feed-forward network layers connected after recurrent cell.

 ## Natural Language Processing & Word Embeddings